torvalds/linux/Documentation/admin-guide/mm/memory-hotplug.rst

 - Concurrent activity that operates on the same physical memory area, such as allocating gigantic pages, can result in temporary offlining failures.

+- When an admin sets the ``movable_gigantic_pages`` sysctl to true, gigantic pages are allowed in ZONE_MOVABLE.
+This only allows migratable gigantic pages to be allocated; however, if there are no eligible destination gigantic pages at offline, the offlining operation will fail.

+  Users leveraging ``movable_gigantic_pages`` should weigh the value of ZONE_MOVABLE for increasing the reliability of gigantic page allocation against the potential loss of hot-unplug reliability.

 - Out of memory when dissolving huge pages, especially when HugeTLB Vmemmap Optimization (HVO) is enabled.